 At the field, we wiped down wet chairs and

-took off the plastic covering off the tables.
+removed the plastic coverings from the tables.

 I played Etta James "At Last" on my record player as the beautiful girls